Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 **Test 2: Dynamic Popup**

-- Open the context menu from a message feed.
+- Open the context menu from the latest observation of a message feed.
 - Click on `Identify`
   - [ ] The timestamp in the popup is updating.